BE Informed No.

 amateur services communications protocols stem from 19th century wireline telegrapher practices.
 They place heavy reliance

 that should enable relaxation of that traditional dependence upon cooperative human instincts.
-Until then, your Section 97.105 control operator duties generally consist of applying your knowledge of the operational and technical qualifications necessary to operating
+Until then, your Section 97.105 control operator duties generally consist of applying your VE-certified knowledge of the operational and technical qualifications necessary

 □ Are designated by the Section 97.103 station licensee as the Section 97.105 control operator.